NEW AND NOTABLE IN ATX

 Tour the City: New Walking Tours

 Get to know Austin on foot.
-Austin CVB's new Downtown Guided Walking Tours offer up four ways to experience various areas of the city:
+The Austin Visitor Center's new Downtown Guided Walking Tours offer up four ways to experience various areas of the city:

 • Tour #1: Capitol Area, Upper Congress Avenue